-Re-opening our stores
+Re-opening our stores and cafes

 - Communication with customers prior to entering the store through a hosting role at the store entrance